Antobio17/GShockChallenge/README.md

 composer install --ignore-platform-reqs

 # Inside the container, We will create and execute the database migration with:
-chmod +x bin/console # We give permissions mkdir migrations # If the directory does not exist bin/console doctrine:migrations:diff bin/console doctrine:migrations:execute --up 'DoctrineMigrations\VersionXXXXXXXXXXXXXX'
+chmod +x bin/console # For permissions
+mkdir migrations # If the directory does not exist bin/console doctrine:migrations:diff bin/console doctrine:migrations:execute --up 'DoctrineMigrations\VersionXXXXXXXXXXXXXX'